 I believe it is very wrong and dangerous to one's eternal soul to have interaction with disembodied spirits.

 10Let no one be found among you who sacrifices his son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, 11or casts spells, or who is a medium or spiritist or who consults the dead.
 12Anyone who does these things is detestable to the LORD, and because of these detestable practices the LORD your God will drive out those nations before you (Deuteronomy 18:10-12).

 What is Divination?

 Divination (from Latin divinare "to foresee, to be inspired by a god," related to divinus, divine) is the attempt to gain insight into a question or situation by way of a standardized process or ritual.
-Diviners ascertain their interpretations by reading signs, events, or omens, or through alleged contact with a supernatural agency
+Diviners ascertain their interpretations by reading signs, events, omens, or alleged contact with a supernatural agency.

 What is a Medium or Spiritist?

 The King James Version uses the words familiar spirits to describe a person in touch with spirits that are disembodied (biblegateway.com brings up fifteen occurrences in the Scriptures).
-These evil spirits masquerade as dearly departed family members, which is why they are called familiar spirits (as in family).
-In American Indian culture one would call upon his ancestors to find direction from the world beyond.
+These evil spirits masquerade as dearly departed family members, which is why they are called familiar spirits (as in a family).
+In American Indian culture, one would call upon his ancestors to find direction from the world beyond.
 However, these spirits are not those of the family who have died, but evil spirits assigned by Satan to a family to make sure they are kept in bondage to dark invisible evil forces.
-In many Asian cultures, the “ancestors” demanded sacrifices to appease them, but these sacrifices were made to demons, not to family members that had departed:
+In many Asian cultures, the “ancestors” demanded sacrifices to appease them, but unknowingly, these sacrifices were made to demons, not to departed family members:

 They sacrificed to demons, which are not God— gods they had not known, gods that recently appeared, gods your fathers did not fear (Deuteronomy 32:17).